Nesbi/LinuxUtil/README.md

 ### boot-windows
 A simple predefined script to boot into Windows.
-This script requires simple-reboot to be installed and simply executes `simple-reboot Windows` (Requires super user rights)
+This script requires simple-reboot to be installed and solely executes `simple-reboot Windows` (Requires super user rights)

 `boot-windows`